wjayee/tp/docs/UserGuide.md

 Format: `list`

-* The list is sorted by the name of the animal in alphabetical order.
+* The list is sorted by the order in which the animals were added.
 * Can be use after using the `search` command to list all animals again.
 * Any words after `list` will be ignored.